mohamed-chafik/mohamed-chafik/README.md

 # 💫 About Me:
 Hi there!
-I'm an 18-year-old front-end developer with a passion for technology, aerospace, and cars.
+I'm an 18-year-old front-end developer with a passion for technology, aerospace.
 I love building web applications, learning about physics and engineering, and working on projects that blend software with real-world impact.

 ## 🌐 Socials: